Genre: Why You Must Understand It

 Each genre has its own conventions.
 Many also have obligatory scenes.

 One of my favorite genres is southern gothic.
 One of its conventions is in its label.
 Southern gothic must be set in the south.
 A story set in the Pacific Northwest cannot be southern gothic even if one of the main characters is from the south.
 Another convention of southern gothic is its weirdness: decay, poverty, deranged characters, ghosts or paranormal activity.
-Cormac McCarthy's novel Child of God is a bone-chilling example.
-If you want to dip your toes in the swampy waters of southern gothic, George Saunders' short story collection and novella Civilwarland in Bad Decline is full of strange characters and dark humor.
+Cormac McCarthy’s novel Child of God is a bone-chilling example.
+If you want to dip your toes in the swampy waters of southern gothic, George Saunders’ short story collection and novella Civilwarland in Bad Decline is full of strange characters and dark humor.
+The coming of age story Swamplandia! by Karen Russell is another excellent example.

 The cozy mystery genre differs from other crime genres in that one of its conventions is a lack of gore.
 While the crime may be murder, the description of the crime scene won’t be graphic.

-When it comes to the murder mystery genre, you'd best have a discovery of the body scene.
-If you don't, you're going to immediately disappoint readers.
-And when I say a discovery of the body scene, I'm talking about a scene, not a conversation about a body being found.
-This is an "obligatory scene."
-Show, don't tell.
+When it comes to the murder mystery genre, you’d best have a discovery-of-the-body scene.
+If you don’t, you’re going to immediately disappoint readers.
+And when I say a discovery-of-the-body scene, I’m talking about a scene, not a conversation about a body being found.
+This is an “obligatory scene.”
+Show, don’t tell.

 The reality is that many books have cross-over appeal and can and should be marketed in several categories, but do so with care.
 An author who describes their book as part romance novel part gothic telegraphs that they aren’t as educated about the craft of writing and book marketing as they should be.
 Romance novels are by definition optimistic while southern gothic stories are dark, violent, or horrifying and do not have the happy ending readers of romance novels look for.
 Gothic romance is a genre, but that genre is not a “romance novel.”